-You do a lot of strange things when you’re sleep deprived and it was only on the drive to Mr A’s surprise birthday getaway that I questioned the wisdom of booking an off-grid glamping experience.
-Staying somewhere with no electricity or running water may seem whimsical and romantic when it’s just the two of you, but adding a five month old baby into the mix somewhat increases the risk factor.
+You do a lot of strange things when you’re sleep deprived.
+So it was only on the drive to Mr A’s surprise birthday getaway that I questioned the wisdom of booking an off-grid glamping experience.
+Staying somewhere with no electricity or running water may seem whimsical and romantic when it’s just the two of you.
+However, adding a five-month-old baby into the mix somewhat increases the risk factor.

 However as soon as we arrived at the Wriggly Tin Shepherd’s Hut site in the South Downs National Park I knew I’d made the right decision.
-Our little adventurer is such an outdoors baby and instantly loved lying on the grass outside our shepherd’s hut staring up at the trees.
-Mr A was in his element too, as he is a big fan of camping and being able to cook our own food on the outdoor campfire and use hurricane lamps to light our hut each night was totally up his street.
+Our little adventurer is such an outdoors baby.
+So she loved lying on the grass outside our shepherd’s hut staring up at the trees.
+Mr A was in his element too, as he is a big fan of camping.
+So being able to cook our own food on the outdoor campfire and use hurricane lamps to light our hut each night was totally up his street.

-In the middle section was a table and seat, shelves and a storage cupboard and a stove to keep the hut cosy and warm at night.
+In the middle section of the hut was a table and seat.
+Plus shelves, a storage cupboard and a stove to keep the hut cosy at night.
 As it was Mr A’s birthday treat I’d booked us onto a special ‘Slow Adventure’ package, so we had some lovely welcome gifts waiting for us too.

-For those of you wondering where you do your *ahem* business, there is a bathroom hut which comprises of a surprisingly stink-free compost toilet and a shower with hot running water.
+For those of you wondering where you do your *ahem* business, there is The Wash Hut.
+It comprises of a surprisingly stink-free compost toilet and a shower with hot running water.
 We were staying mid-week so had the site to ourselves, although I imagine it could get pretty busy at weekends.

-The Wriggly Tin site is really easy to get to (just an hour’s drive from London) and before checking-in we took a stroll around the nearby village of Hambledon.
-We had a lovely lunch in the Bat and Ball pub, which has the claim to fame of being the first headquarters of English cricket, and squeezed in a cup of tea at the village teashop.
+Getting to Wriggly Tim Shepherd’s Huts is super easy.
+It’s just an hour’s drive from London and you can park on the site.
+Before checking-in we took a stroll around the nearby village of Hambledon.
+We had a lovely lunch in the Bat and Ball pub, which has the claim to fame of being the first headquarters of English cricket.
 There’s also a little store to collect supplies if you’re planning on doing your own cooking.

-There’s something very relaxing about waking up in the morning and sitting next to the camp fire with a cup of tea and a book, looking out over the rest of the site.
-While most of the huts are within eyesight of one another, they are far enough away to ensure you have enough privacy.
+There’s something very relaxing about waking up in the morning and sitting next to the camp fire with a cup.
+While most of the huts are within eyesight, they are far enough away to ensure you have plenty of privacy.

-This review of Wriggly Tin Shepherd’s Huts wouldn’t be complete without mentioning owner Alex, who provides a great deal of detailed information about the local area in his Welcome Booklet.
+This review of Wriggly Tin Shepherd’s Huts wouldn’t be complete without mentioning its owner.
+Alex is really passionate about his site and provides a great deal of detailed information about the local area in his Welcome Booklet.
 The next day we followed his suggested eight-mile walk through the beautiful surrounding countryside.

 We were so lucky with the weather, as the forecast thunderstorms did not materialise.
-I’m sure that as a couple there would be something nice and romantic about being warm and cosy in the hut while it pours down with rain outside, but I’m not sure it would have been quite as relaxing with an inquisitive baby!
+I’m sure that as a couple there would be something nice and romantic about being warm and cosy in the hut while it pours down with rain outside.
+However, I’m not sure it would have been as relaxing with an inquisitive baby!

 In the evening we put our tired-out little adventurer to bed and cooked our dinner over the campfire.
-The great thing about the outside space is that it feels like an additional room and we sat around the fire until late chatting.
+The great thing about the outside space is that it feels like an additional room.
+So we sat around the fire until late chatting.
 With no light pollution around, we could see a huge blanket of stars above us and even saw an owl fly overhead.